Force over Distance: Chapter 52

 Young leaned against the back wall of the infirmary, arms crossed.

-Destiny’s day-spectrum lights turned whatever bullshit was happening in front of him into the kind of scene a Renaissance painter could’ve really gone to town with.
+Destiny’s day-spectrum lights turned the bullshit in front of him to the kind of scene a Baroque painter could’ve really gone to town with.
 The darkness in corners.
-The rusted lines of Ancient text in the already shadowed ceiling.
+The rusted lines of Ancient text in an already shadowed ceiling.
 The way TJ’s eyes and skin reflected the light.
 The way her hair could trap and hold it.
 She’d been beautiful enough on Earth.
 On Icarus.

 “Again.”
-Telford sat next to Rush’s gurney, staring at the small screen TJ held.
+Telford sat next to Rush’s gurney.
 His eyes were shadowed.
 His uniform, new and crisp and black as jet, absorbed the light.
-Two members of his Research Team stood behind him, in shadow, craning their necks for a view of the blazing aquamarine in TJ’s hands.
+Two members of his Research Team stood behind him, craning their necks for a view of the blazing aquamarine in TJ’s hands.
 “Concentrate.”

 But they weren’t stones.